 The rhizomes that have been replanted or left in the ground don't need any water or attention until the weather warms up again.
-Mine still get watered where they are, and that doesn't seem to hurt them either.
+Mine still get watered where they are (other plants in the area need it), and that doesn't seem to hurt them either.

 The flowers of culinary ginger are green and insignificant anyway.

-There's also a pretty variegated ginger, with white and green striped leaves.
-All the ornamental varieties are evergreen in the tropics (meaning they don't die down like the culinary ginger).
+There's also a pretty variegated ginger with white and green striped leaves.
+All the ornamental ginger varieties are evergreen in the tropics, meaning they don't die down like the culinary ginger.

 Start your ginger indoors, it will be too cold outside in spring.
 Don't worry about the dappled sunlight.
 In your parts of the world the sun isn't as intense.
 Your ginger should be able to handle it and it needs all the warmth it can get.